Saint NamePhoibammon, soldier martyr of Preht (ob. c. 304) : S00080

-SourceP.KRU 87, fragmentary papyrus document, missing the beginning, located at the British Museum in London, Pap.
-86.
+SourceP.KRU 85, nearly complete papyrus document located at the British Museum in London, Pap.
+84.

 These documents testify, often in great detail, to a healing cult at the monastery of Apa Phoibammon.
 Patients remain in the holy place (topos) for a period of time, praying and entreating the saint to grant healing, and receiving the eucharist.
 Holy water in a basin by the altar seems to play an essential role in the healing miracles performed, when poured over the patient.

 DiscussionOf the twenty-six child donation documents known so far, P.KRU 78–103 (E00179–E00204), dating from the years 734–786, nearly half are entirely preserved (P.KRU 79–82 86, 88, 91, 93, 96, 99, 100).
 In these documents parents state their desire to donate their son as a lifelong servant to Apa Phoibammon.
 The reason stated in these documents is a miraculous healing bestowed upon these children through the intervention of Apa Phoibammon.
 It is explicitly stated that parents proceed with this donation for the salvation of their own souls.
 In most documents, fathers are donating the child with the consent of its mother; occasionally, however, this procedure is carried out by mothers acting independently (P.KRU 79, 81, 86, 95), either as widows, or by simply not mentioning a husband.

 Formally, these donation documents following a successful healing are carried out as legal documents, addressed to the managerial body (the dikaion) of the monastery and/or to its current superior.
 They are written by a professional scribe, read out by a notary, approved by the donor, and signed by several witnesses.
 They form the final link in a chain of cult events aiming to secure a miracle healing performed in the saint’s sanctuary and are intended to ensure its lasting effect.